 Bromine is a toxic substance, one of the Halides.
 (Fluoride is another halide.)
 It cannot be used by our bodies, and it is a goitrogen (promotes goiters).
 Bromine sits on the iodine receptors in our body and inhibits us from holding iodine.
 No wonder we’re tired.

 Only one flour was never bleached, never bromated: King Arthur.
-I bought a bag as soon as I heard, and I’m more than willing to pay five dollars instead of the usual three dollars.
+I bought a bag as soon as I heard, and I’m more than willing to pay five dollars instead of the usual three dollars for my bag of flour.
 (Bromated flour might make us eager to be gluten-free or on a paleo diet . . . )

 Okay.
 In the year 2000 Dr. Guy Abraham MD began to research iodine deficiency and to spread the surprising news.
 Dr. David Brownstein found that 91% of the patients he tested had low levels of iodine, impairing their health to different degrees.
 Using iodine, he has successfully relieved not only every type of thyroid disease, but fibrocystic breast disease, breast cancer, ADHD hyperactive children, and other issues.

 Brownstein advises lifelong iodine supplementation to counteract our environmental exposure to halides.
 (I’m wondering if, after a body gets stabilized, plenty of seaweed in the diet might fill the bill, but . . . ?)

 Iodized table salt is not enough iodine, plus table salt is demineralized, chemicalized in processing, and not good for us.